fictiveworks/calyx-docs/projects/calyx/recipes/agreement.md

 # Agreement

-In this lesson, we will look at how different features of Calyx support adaptive and flexible generation of sentences from varying sets of nouns and verbs that can handle the assiduous work of correctly matching each part to an expected gramatical category.
+Grammatical agreement has a tendency to confound automated text generation.
+There are sometimes extra steps required to get all parts of a sentence to agree.

-Grammatical agreement has a tendency to confound automated text generation and there are sometimes extra steps required to get all parts of a sentence to agree.
+Here, we’ll explore different ways to generate English sentences using Calyx by handling the assiduous work of correctly matching varying sets of nouns and verbs to expected gramatical categories.

 ## What is gramatical agreement?

-English is not a hugely complicated language when it comes to inflection and declension patterns but it does have several categories we have to pay attention to.
+English is not the most complicated language when it comes to inflection and declension patterns but it does have several categories we have to pay close attention to in writing.

 ## Person